 Jason Schwartz (’09)

-Jason Schwartz is a partner in the Tax Group of Cadwalader, Wickersham & Taft LLP.
+Jason Schwartz a former chair of the advisory council on business law is a partner in the Tax Group of Cadwalader, Wickersham & Taft LLP.
 Mr. Schwartz represents banks, funds, investment managers, insurers and other parties in connection with tax issues relating to CLOs, catastrophe bonds, ABS transactions, REMICs, and other securitizations, risk retention structures, hedge funds, private equity funds, “treaty” funds and other investment funds, structured notes, swaps, and other derivatives, lending transactions and corporate acquisitions.
 He also advises lenders, borrowers (including securitization vehicles) and fund managers in connection with asset acquisitions, workouts, foreclosures and restructurings, as well as in the formation of vehicles to hold new and/or seasoned loans and securities.